-Of particular interest was the decrease at all doses and in all diseases evaluated in the trial for both total CTCs, and CTCs which were positive for Hsp27, Hsp27(+) CTCs.
-Recent studies have shown that the presence of CTCs in peripheral blood may be of prognostic significance for patients with solid tumors, and patients with values of five tumor cells or less are generally considered to have a more favorable prognosis.
+Of particular interest was the decrease at all doses and in all diseases evaluated in the trial for both total circulating tumor cells (CTCs), and CTCs which were positive for Hsp27, Hsp27(+) CTCs.
+Recent studies have shown that the presence of CTCs in peripheral blood may be of prognostic significance for patients with solid tumors and patients with values of \leq 5 CTCs are generally considered to have a more favorable prognosis.

 When OGX-427 was used as monotherapy, 3 of 17 evaluable patients had a decrease in measurable disease of 20% or greater.
-In this heavily pretreated patient population, two of four patients with ovarian cancer had a decrease of 25% or greater in CA-125 (an ovarian tumor marker) and 3 of 15 patients with prostate cancer had a decrease of 30% or greater in PSA (a prostate tumor marker).
-Hsp27+CTCs decreases were noted in 89% of evaluable patients and were observed at all dose levels and all diseases evaluated.
-In 9 of 26 (31%) patients with $\geq$ 5 Hsp27+CTCs at baseline, Hsp27 + CTCs had decreased to five tumor cells or less.
+In this heavily pretreated patient population, 2 of 4 patients with ovarian cancer had a decrease of 25% or greater in CA-125 (an ovarian tumor marker) and 3 of 15 patients with prostate cancer had a decrease of 30% or greater in PSA (a prostate tumor marker).
+Hsp27 (+) CTC decreases were noted in 89% of evaluable patients and were observed at all dose levels and in all diseases evaluated.
+In 9 of 26 (31%) patients with \geq 5 Hsp27 (+) CTCs at baseline, Hsp27 (+) CTCs had decreased to \leq 5 CTCs.
 In addition, serum Hsp27 protein levels were decreased by 30% or greater over a period of at least six weeks in approximately 25% of patients at the 800 and 1000 mg doses.

 When OGX-427 was combined with docetaxel, 5 of 10 patients had a decrease in measurable disease of 20% or greater.
-Five of nine patients with prostate cancer had a decrease of 30% or greater in PSA.
-Again, decreases in both total CTCs and Hsp27(+) CTCs were observed.
-Hsp27+CTCs were decreased in 71% of evaluable patients.
-In four of seven patients with ≥5 Hsp+CTCs at baseline, Hsp+CTCs had decreased to five cells or less.
+Five of 9 patients with prostate cancer had a decrease of 30% or greater in PSA.
+Again, decreases in both total CTCs and Hsp27 (+) CTCs were observed.
+Hsp27 (+) CTCs were decreased in 71% of evaluable patients.
+In 4 of 7 patients with \geq 5 Hsp (+) CTCs at baseline, Hsp (+) CTCs had decreased to \leq 5 CTCs.
 Serum Hsp27 protein levels were decreased by 30% or greater over a time period of at least six weeks in approximately 35% of patients.

-An investigator-sponsored phase 1 clinical trial evaluating OGX-427 when administered directly into the bladder in patients with bladder cancer was initiated in August 2009.
+An investigator-sponsored phase 1 clinical trial evaluating OGX-427 when administered directly into the bladder in patients with superficial or muscle-invasive bladder cancer was initiated in August 2009.
 The investigators are in the process of accruing patients for this trial, in which they will enroll up to 36 patients.
 The trial is designed to determine the safety and potential benefit of OGX-427 administered directly into the bladder using a catheter, which is known as intravesical instillation.
 In addition, the trial will measure the direct effect of OGX-427 on expression of Hsp27 in bladder tumor cells, as well as determine the pharmacokinetics and pharmacodynamics of OGX-427 when delivered by intravesical instillation.
 This investigator-sponsored trial is funded by the National Cancer Institute of Canada.
+An abstract reporting preliminary clinical results from this trial has been submitted to the ASCO 2012 Genitourinary Cancers Symposium to be held in February.